STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 Well, when one thinks of AI, they should really be thinking of a machine whose parameters get altered to fit incoming data.

 We do this by giving it huge lists of numbers ordered in specific ways to fit the task at hand, and change the numbers based on how accurately they predict outputs.

-Throughout this year, we will try to accommodate you with a programming language and teach you the basic math and code behind multiple different AI models.
+Throughout this year, we will accommodate you with a programming language and teach you the basic math and code behind multiple different AI models.
 Our overall goal is to help you understand what artificial intelligence really means by the end of the school year.

 # Python Environment Setup